 The 2013 Bourse du Talent jury’s choice for a project that questioned the perception of the idea of normality and identity, this year, Vincent Gourlou received the Bourse Portrait for his series titled Family(s).
-His photographs go beyond the questioning about the redefinition of the current shape of the family unit to put into pictures the dialogue of the other and the self: homosexuality, twinning, sexual reassignment, the fusion of the maternal and paternal roles.
+His photographs go beyond the questioning about the redefinition of the current shape of the family unit to put into pictures the dialogue of the other and of itself: homosexuality, twinning, sexual reassignment, the fusion of the maternal and paternal roles.